bryanbharper/philectrosophy/src/Server/public/blog.posts/inevitable-atoms.md

 Premises (3.2) and (3.3) are just definitional.
 (3.4) and (3.5) are logically entailed by what's preceded.
 So the only premise available for objection is (3.1).
 Premise (3.1) emerges from the intuition that when we picture a gunky world, we can imagine stuff in in it, e.g., gunk shaped spheres and cubes.
 It should also be noted that premise (3.1) depends on gunk being metaphysically possible in the first place.
 So far, however, we've seen no reason to question this.

+### 4 &nbsp; Response
-<p class="subtitle is-4">3.2 &nbsp; Response</p>
+<p class="subtitle is-4">4.1 &nbsp; Are Gunk Worlds Empty?</p>

 Should the compositional nihilist agree to (3.1), that *a gunky world is not empty*?
 Should she agree that there are "tables and chairs, mountains and molehills"?
 If speaking formally, why should the compositional nihilist agree to this when they didn't agree to it in a non-gunky world?
 If we are speaking formally, has the argument has not begged the question, implicitly assuming that composition is possible?
 It would be no surprise then that we can derive the conclusion that compositional nihilism is false.
-So, if we are to agree to (3.1), it can only be in the informal sense that the compositional nihilist also agrees to the existence of table and chairs.
+So, if we are to agree to (3.1), it can only be in the informal sense in which the compositional nihilist also agrees to the existence of table and chairs in an atomistic world.

-But now look at that same phrase, "a gunky world is empty", in the antecedent of (3.4).
-In which way are we talking here?
+But now look at that same phrase, "a gunky world is empty", in the antecedent of (3.4).[POP]If compositional nihilism is true, a gunky world is empty. [from 2 & 3][/POP] In which way are we talking here?
 When the compositional nihilist looks into a room full of chairs and says, "there are no chairs in here", she is speaking formally.
 She would make no such denial when speaking informally.
 Likewise, we should only agree to (3.4) if we are speaking formally.

 So in (3.1) we agree to the phrase "a gunky world is empty" informally, and in the antecedent of (3.4) we agree to it formally.
 It should be clear now, that in using (3.1) to negate the antecedent of (3.4), we have equivocated.
 These two phrases, while superficially the same, meant two different things.
 The argument is not valid.

+<p class="subtitle is-4">4.2 &nbsp; Is Gunky Composition Possible?</p>

-We have a sufficient rebuttal to Sider.
+We have a sufficient rebuttal to Sider, I think.
 But this does make me wonder about the tenability of our intuitions of a gunky world of "tables and chairs, mountains and molehills".
 The compositional nihilist doesn't have to agree to (3.1), but this does *seem* to imply that such a world is empty, which admittedly seems a bit odd.
-There's an alternative, however.
-Perhaps such a world isn't possible after all.

-### 4 &nbsp; Is Gunk Even Possible?
+So here's a question.
+What should sider say exists, in the strict formal sense, in a gunky world?
+Atoms definitionally are out.
+But he believes "mountains and molehills" and the like exists.
+If we are to agree that the gunky world is not empty, in the strict sense, then *gunky composition must be possible.*

 In an episode of the television show Adventure Time, titled "The Real You", Finn puts on the "Glasses of Nerdicon" which allows him to see the complete depths of the Universe.
 He perceives that his universe is just a microscopic part of an exactly similar universe, and that down beneath the molecules, atoms, and quarks the world divides infinitely into more microscopic exactly similar universes.
 Let's call this kind of world a Nerdicon world.